 Q: Sometimes I can’t access your website at work, although I can reach it from my home computer.
 Why is that?

-A: Most likely, you work either at a government agency or a business with lots of government contract work; your IT security filters might block me because I use the word “radical” in the blog’s name.
+A: Most likely, you work either at a government agency or a business with lots of government contract work; your IT security filters might block me because the word “radical” is in the website name.
 You can ask your IT security people to allow access to my site, and I promise — as mighty and powerful as Radical Compliance is, we pose no threat to the government.

 Q: Are you going to ask me for money for this?

-A: No. I ask for no subscription fees, I sell no ads.
+A: No. I ask for no subscription fees.
 This is all free.

 Q: So how do you make money?